gutucristian/gutucristian.github.io/_posts/2018-12-19-Is-Unique-ctci-Problem.md

 which is greater than 0.

 If this is true, then return `False`.
 Else switch bit position 9 in `checker` to 1.
-Do this with a bitwise OR:
+Do this with a bitwise OR (denoted as '|' in python):

-10000 | 00010 = 10010
+10000 OR 00010 = 10010

 Repeat this process for every character in the input string.